kanchan-rawal/Training-15-days/README.md

 Works for other companies (like Infosys builds software for banks or hospitals) Earns by providing services.
 Works for clients and gets paid

+**Startups:**
+A startup is a new company started by one or more people to create a unique product or service, usually with limited resources and big ideas.
+New business trying to grow fast by solving a real-world problem in a different or better way.

+**e.g.zomato,paytm